 Will accreditation of Conformity Testing Bodies change?

-From January 2021, most conformity assessment bodies will automatically have their status converted, and will continue to be valid in Great Britain.
-Further guidance on how Notified Bodies will be impacted, can be found here.
+From 1 January 2021, most EU conformity assessment bodies will automatically have their status converted, and will continue to be valid in Great Britain.
+Read the latest guidance on the UK’s conformity assessment and accreditation policy.

-A new UK database will replace the EU’s NANDO (New Approach Notified and Designated Organisations) system, which will have further details published in due course.
+A new UK database – UK Market Conformity Assessment Bodies (UKMCAB) - will replace the EU’s New Approach Notified and Designated Organisations (NANDO) system.
 The new UK legal framework and the technical requirements for becoming a UK approved body or a UK-recognised RTPO, UI or TAB will be broadly the same as they are now.

 Current guidance on notified body accreditation can be found via UKAS (United Kingdom Accreditation Service), which covers notifications under both EU and UK regulations.